nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 But she was still there. so I started understanding that part.
 I just started to eat this little lamb.
 I ate her all up.
 I wanted to eat her too.
 I felt it.
 It wasnt her it was me?
 No, by this time, her lamb qualities were taking both of us over and rawr!
 So there's a little lamb out there too now.
 And this allready happened before.
 Becaseu I'm all like! hay baby!
 I remember us!
 I love you!
 I love you little lamb.
 And why a lamb? it's such a strong change from cat to lamb.
 I saw bunnies and stuff but this was, I opened up my egirl portal and bam a kitten.
 Oh hey kitten, I am so happy to see you, Rawr I am angry about this stuff, then poof into a lamb.
 And I'm all like... a lamb. what, the heck is this? a lamb? come on? this is too obvious. a lamb? and then poof a little lamb turns into clouds and you go to sleep this chapter.

+I said that I got Lambed.
+Because some egirls might say that I instantly fell for the lamb slaughter.
+But those are kittens words and thoughts.
+This si serious cat business.
+Cat mentality and cat mental health.
+So. immediately after eating the lamb I felt sincere satisfaction and playfulness from the lamb.
+Also, the lamb was seen making gestures with its body that inflamed my emtions and made me feel like it was telling me to eat it.
+I am not joking or kidding.
+I saw it.
+Everyone saw the little lamb egirl shake like she was just about to run or something.
+She was actually baiting us.

+So they lambed me.
+I am taking the fall on this one.
+I mentioned wanting to eat her like a dragon, so for the sake of all kittens I was a dragon not a cat.
+Also, important, she said verbally that she was fond of dragon.
+I said to the room, Nobody eat this lamb.
+And then I ate her.

 ...

 ### Purrr: The most important manipulation they can do is the purrr.
 It can release a vibration that is complex.